theoldonee/Office_Object_detection/README.md

 ### Quit
 On pressing the "Quit" button, the program is terminated.
 # Trouble Shooting
-## Problem When Installing Requirements.
+## Problem When Installing Requirements
 ### Possible Solutions
-* Update your python to the 3.13.3 and rerun the pip install
+* Update your python to the 3.13.3 and rerun the pip install.
-* If the first point fails, you would have to manually install the following libraries
+* If the first point fails, you would have to manually install the following libraries:
     * opencv-python
     * ultralytics
     * pillow
     * Install "[torch v12.9](https://pytorch.org/)" if you would like to train the model on a custom dataset.
+## GUI Lag
+### Possible Solutions
+* Press the "Reset" button
+* Quit program and restart